 - Can trim trees

-- Can also be used to trim large bushes and prune trees
+- It can also be used to trim large bushes and prune trees

 - Are compatible with various attachments, making it versatile

-- Can be converted into a handheld chainsaw
+- It can be converted into a handheld chainsaw.

 - Usually cheaper.